Updates to safety procedures in the College of Fine Arts

 Evening Transportation Programs

 • Every member of the UT Austin community can get free rides on LYFT through the new Parking and Transportation Services program called UT Night Rides.
 Registered participants can request a ride from main campus to residential locations only including: homes, apartments, condos, and private dorms located in certain areas off campus, between the hours of 11 p.m. and 4 a.m., seven days per week.
-Locations served will mirror current UT Shuttles routes for West Campus, Far West, Lake Austin, North Riverside, Lake Shore, Crossing Place, Red River, and Intramural Fields.
+Locations served will mirror current UT Shuttles routes (West Campus, Far West, Lake Austin, North Riverside, Lakeshore, Intramural Fields) as well as mainline Route 10 serving the Red River area.
 To participate, download the Lyft app for your phone.
 The address you use to register must match the address in official university directory.

 • Parking and Transportation Services offers low-cost night permits for students, staff and faculty members to make it easier to park close to campus at night.

-• These changes complement the UT Shuttle System, which operates until 11 p.m. every day during semesters except Saturday.
+• These options complement the UT Shuttle System, which operates until 11 p.m. every day during semesters except Saturday.

 Security Guard Patrol